 The Ottomans took the City from the Byzantine Empire in 1391, half a century before they took Constantinople, now Istanbul.
 The Italians briefly held the city after World War I until the formation of the Turkish Republic in 1923.

 In excess of 12 million visitors arrive each year, mostly through Antalya Airport, and there are plenty of hotels along the length of the coastline to meet any accommodation needs.
-Konyaalti to the west of the Old Town and Lara to the east are contrasting coastlines, Konyaalti a long beach with sand with sand and pebbles, Lara largely a cliff coast though with beaches available at many of the quality hotels that have been built for miles going east.
+Konyaalti to the west of the Old Town and Lara to the east are contrasting coastlines, Konyaalti a long beach with sand and pebbles, Lara largely a cliff coast though with beaches available at many of the quality hotels that have been built for miles going east.

 Antalya is a modern 21st Century City with all the amenities you would expect in such a place.
 The roads and underpasses help the flow of traffic even during rush hour periods and the relative proximity of the airport makes Antalya the perfect choice for a holiday.